prajjwalgandharv/Stochastic-portfolio-optimization/README.md

 # Stochastic-portfolio-optimization
-This project was developed as part of a self-directed internship in quantitative finance and data science, showcasing applied portfolio optimization techniques with industry relevance.
+This project was developed as part of a self-directed internship in quantitative finance and data science, demonstrating applied portfolio optimization techniques with industry relevance.

 # Project Overview